stacks-network/stacks-core/NFT_USE_CASE.md

 node ./mint_nft.js 2
 ```
 Verify that the transaction is acknowledged within the next few blocks in the Stacks explorer.

 🟩  invoked: ST2NEB84ASENDXKYGJPQW86YXQCEFEX2ZQPG87ND.simple-nft-l1::gift-nft(ST2NEB84ASENDXKYGJPQW86YXQCEFEX2ZQPG87ND, u5) (ok true)

 ## Step 4: Deposit the NFT onto the Hyperchain
-Now, we can call the deposit NFT function in the hyperchains interface contract that lives on the Stacks L1 chain.
+Now, we can call the deposit NFT function in the hyperchains interface contract.
 This
 function is called by the principal `USER_ADDR`.
 ```
 node ./deposit_nft.js 3